 - Describe how the knowledge, attitudes, skills, and experience they develop in the program can be used in non-journalism settings such as law, public relations and marketing, and a variety of writing careers.

 - Demonstrate their ability to write and communicate clearly across multiple platforms.

-The major can be started in conjunction with taking EN 0012 during the first year, although most students will be sophomores when they start the Digital Journalism sequence.
-Students wanting an earlier start are encouraged to gain experience from various campus mass media outlets such as the Mirror, WVOF, or Stag TV.
+Students may start the Digital Journalism sequence as early as their freshman year.
+Students are also encouraged to gain experience from various campus media outlets such as the Mirror, WVOF, or Stag TV.

 For a 36-credit major in Digital Journalism, students complete the following:

 |ENGL 1870||News Writing||3|

 |ENGL 3330||Big Data Storytelling||3|

 |Select three literature courses: 1||9|

 |Production Component Courses|

 |Introduction to Film and Video Production|